Fundratios is the charity fundraising benchmarking project which we operate in conjunction with the Institute of Fundraising.

 Donations and Gift Aid

-Donations received, which could not be directly attributed to other fundraising activities such as membership or shops, amounted to 0.9% of voluntary income (1.1% last year).
+Donations received, which could not be directly attributed to other fundraising activities such as membership or shops, amounted to 1.3% of voluntary income, marginally less than last year.